 - Batteries of many different sizes are difficult to stack securely on pallets.

-Systemic non-compliance of used battery packaging and load restraint requirements is increasing the risks to the public and environment in the event of an accident and results in load shifting & acid spills during transport.
+Systemic non-compliance of used lead acid battery transport regulations, specifically battery packaging and load restraint requirements, is increasing the risks to the public and environment in the event of an accident and results in load shifting & acid spills during transport.

-With the increased availability of plastic boxes of suitable strength and capable of retaining any acid leaks, Battery Rescue believe it is time the industry moved away from the use of wood pallets to store and transport used lead acid batteries.
+With the increased availability of plastic boxes of suitable strength and capable of retaining any acid leaks, Battery Rescue believe it is time the industry moved away from the use of wood pallets to store and transport used lead acid batteries and have outlined in our white paper “Creating a safer and environmentally sustainable used lead acid battery recycling industry” how this can be achieved.
 We believe the Australian Government should provide regulatory support to eliminate the use of wood pallets.